 20-14

-To determine, you should take disks with ceftriaxone, because. in researchin vitroshown to be active against individual strains that show resistance when using disks designed for the entire group of cephalosporins.
+For determination, you should take disks with ceftriaxone, because in researchin vitrohas been shown to be active against individual strains that exhibit resistance when using discs intended for the entire group of cephalosporins.

-Instead of IKLS standards, other well-standardized standards can be used to determine the sensitivity of microorganisms, for example, the German Institute for Standardization DIN (Deutsches Institut fur Normung) and international recommendations ICS (International Collaborative Study), allowing to adequately interpret the state of sensitivity.
+Instead of ICLS standards, other well-standardized standards can be used to determine the sensitivity of microorganisms, for example, the German Institute for Standardization DIN (Deutsches Institut fur Normung) and international recommendations ICS (International Collaborative Study), which allow adequate interpretation of the state of sensitivity.

 Pharmacokinetics:

-The pharmacokinetics of ceftriaxone is non-linear.
-All major pharmacokinetic parameters based on total drug concentrations, with the exception of the half-life, are dose-dependent and increase less than proportionally to the increase in dose.
+The pharmacokinetics of ceftriaxone is nonlinear.
+All major pharmacokinetic parameters based on total drug concentrations, with the exception of half-life, are dose dependent and increase less than dose proportionally.

 Suction

-The maximum plasma concentration after a single intramuscular injection of 1 g of the drug is about 81 mg / l and is reached within 2-3 hours after administration.
-The areas under the curve "plasma concentration - time" after intravenous and intramuscular administration are the same.
+The maximum concentration in blood plasma after a single intramuscular injection of 1 g of the drug is about 81 mg/l and is achieved within 2-3 hours after administration.
+The areas under the plasma concentration-time curve after intravenous and intramuscular administration are the same.
 This means that the bioavailability of ceftriaxone after intramuscular administration is 100%.

-After intravenous bolus administration of 500 mg and 1 g of ceftriaxone, the mean maximum plasma concentration was 120 mg/mL and 200 mg/L, respectively.
-After intravenous infusion of 500 mg, 1 g and 2 g of ceftriaxone, plasma concentrations of the drug were approximately 80, 150 and 250 mg/l, respectively.
-After intramuscular injection, the value of the average maximum concentration of ceftriaxone in blood plasma is approximately two times lower than after intravenous administration of an equivalent dose of the drug.
+After intravenous bolus administration of 500 mg and 1 g of ceftriaxone, the average maximum concentration in blood plasma was 120 mg/ml and 200 mg/l, respectively.
+Following intravenous infusion of 500 mg, 1 g, and 2 g of ceftriaxone, plasma drug concentrations were approximately 80, 150, and 250 mg/L, respectively.
+After intramuscular injection, the average maximum concentration of ceftriaxone in the blood plasma is approximately two times lower than after intravenous administration equivalent dose of the drug.

 Distribution

 The volume of distribution of ceftriaxone is 7-12 liters.
-After administration at a dose of 1-2 g, it penetrates well into tissues and body fluids.
-For more than 24 hours, its concentrations far exceed the minimum inhibitory concentrations for most infectious agents (including in the lungs, heart, biliary tract, liver, tonsils, middle ear and nasal mucosa, bones, as well as cerebrospinal, pleural and synovial fluids and secretions). prostate).
+After administration in a dose of 1-2 g, it penetrates well into tissues and body fluids.
+For more than 24 hours, its concentrations far exceed the minimum inhibitory concentrations for most infectious agents (including in the lungs, heart, biliary tract, liver, tonsils, middle ear and nasal mucosa, bones, as well as spinal, pleural and synovial fluids and secret prostate gland).

-Ceftriaxone rapidly diffuses into the cerebrospinal fluid, where it retains its bactericidal action against sensitive microorganisms for 24 hours.
+Ceftriaxone quickly diffuses into the cerebrospinal fluid, where it retains a bactericidal effect against microorganisms sensitive to it for 24 hours.

 Ceftriaxone binds reversibly to albumin.
-The degree of binding decreases with increasing concentration: at a drug concentration in blood plasma of less than 100 mg / l, the binding of ceftriaxone is 95%, and at a concentration of 300 mg / l - only 85%.
+The degree of binding decreases with increasing concentration: when the drug concentration in the blood plasma is less than 100 mg/l, the binding of ceftriaxone is 95%, and at a concentration of 300 mg/l it is only 85%.
 Due to the lower concentration of albumin in tissue fluid, the proportion of free ceftriaxone in it is higher than in plasma.

 Penetration into individual tissues

-Ceftriaxone penetrates through the meninges, to the greatest extent during their inflammation.
-The average maximum concentration of ceftriaxone in the cerebrospinal fluid reaches 25% of the plasma concentration of ceftriaxone in patients with bacterial meningitis, and only 2% of the plasma concentration in patients with non-inflamed meninges.
-The maximum concentration of ceftriaxone in the cerebrospinal fluid is reached 4-6 hours after its intravenous administration. passes through the placental barrier and in small concentrations passes into breast milk.
+Ceftriaxone penetrates the meninges, to the greatest extent when they are inflamed.
+The mean maximum concentration of ceftriaxone in the cerebrospinal fluid reaches 25% of the plasma concentration of ceftriaxone in patients with bacterial meningitis, and only 2% of the plasma concentration in patients with non-inflamed meninges.
+The maximum concentration of ceftriaxone in the cerebrospinal fluid is achieved 4-6 hours after its intravenous administration. passes through the placental barrier and enters the body in small concentrations breast milk.

 Metabolism

-Ceftriaxone is not subject to systemic metabolism, but is converted to inactive metabolites by the intestinal flora.
+Ceftriaxone is not subject to systemic metabolism, but is converted into inactive metabolites under the influence of intestinal flora.

 The total plasma clearance of ceftriaxone is 10-22 ml/min.
-Renal clearance is 5-12 ml / min.
-50-60% of ceftriaxone is excreted unchanged through the kidneys, and 40-50% - unchanged through the intestines.
-The half-life of ceftriaxone in adults is about 8 hours.
+Renal clearance is 5-12 ml/min.
+50-60% of ceftriaxone is excreted unchanged through the kidneys, and 40-50% is excreted unchanged through the intestines.
+The half-life of ceftriaxone is approximately 8 hours in adults.

-At newborn babies the half-life of ceftriaxone is increased compared to other age groups.
-In the first 14 days of life, the concentration of free ceftriaxone in the blood plasma can be further increased due to the low glomerular filtration rate and the peculiarities of drug binding to blood plasma proteins.
+U newborn children The half-life of ceftriaxone is increased compared to other age groups.
+In the first 14 days of life, the concentration of free ceftriaxone in the blood plasma can be further increased due to the low glomerular filtration and the characteristics of the drug’s binding to blood plasma proteins.

-At pediatric patients up to 12 years of age the half-life is shorter than in newborns and adults.
+U pediatric patients under 12 years of age The half-life is shorter than in neonates and adults.

-The values of plasma clearance and volume of distribution of total ceftriaxone are higher in neonates, infants and children under 12 years of age compared with adult patients.
+The values of plasma clearance and volume of distribution of total ceftriaxone are higher in newborns, infants and children under 12 years of age compared to adult patients.

-Patients With dysfunction of the kidneys or liver the pharmacokinetics of ceftriaxone changes slightly, there is only a slight increase in the half-life (less than 2 times) even in patients with severe renal insufficiency.
+In patients With impaired renal or liver function The pharmacokinetics of ceftriaxone changes slightly, with only a slight increase in the half-life (less than 2 times) even in patients with severe renal failure.

-If only kidney function is impaired, biliary excretion increases; if only liver function is impaired, excretion through the kidneys increases.
+If only renal function is impaired, excretion through bile increases; if only liver function is impaired, excretion through the kidneys increases.

-At patients older than 75 years the half-life is, on average, two or three times longer than in adult patients.
+U patients over 75 years old The half-life is on average two to three times longer than in adult patients.

 Indications:

-Infections caused by pathogens sensitive to the drug: sepsis; meningitis; disseminated Lyme disease (II and III stages of the disease); infections of the upper and lower respiratory tract, especially pneumonia, and infections of the upper respiratory tract; infections of the abdominal organs (peritonitis, infections of the biliary tract and gastrointestinal tract); infections of bones, joints, soft tissues, skin, as well as wound infections; kidney and urinary tract infections; genital infections, including gonorrhea; infections in immunocompromised patients.
+Infections caused by pathogens sensitive to the drug: sepsis; meningitis; disseminated Lyme disease (II and Stage III diseases); infections of the upper and lower respiratory tract, especially pneumonia, and infections of the ENT organs; infections of the abdominal organs (peritonitis, infections of the biliary tract and gastrointestinal tract); infections of bones, joints, soft tissues, skin, as well as wound infections; kidney and urinary tract infections; genital infections, including gonorrhea; infections in immunocompromised patients.

 Contraindications: